Almost everywhere you go, someone is always asking for a PSA birth certificate.

 4. View the Acknowledgement Page and print two copies of it

-You are required to present a hard copy of this page when you pay for your request in a PSA-designated bank.
-Meanwhile, the other one serves as your personal copy.
+You must present a hard copy of this page when you pay for your request in a PSA-designated bank.
+Meanwhile, the other one serves as your copy.

 You will also receive a soft copy of the acknowledgment page via email.